Do you want to keep surface and groundwater clean?

 Listen to his words in the video below:

 For more, see this link.
 If you watch longer videos of Dr. Huber, you will hear him say that glyphosate is more persistent than DDT.
+A recent small-scale study strongly implies the same thing, finding a high level of it in 3 out of 10 mothers’ breast milk.
 We recommend a complete ban on this chemical, and will do what we can to support anyone trying to get a ban on it in Tehama County.

 A list of chemicals in common “health,” packaging and body care products known to cause severe harm to aquatic life forms and significant harm to us humans: parabens (methyl, propyl, butyl, ethyl), stearalkonium chloride (used in conditioners and creams), synthetic fragrances, phenoxyethanol, polyethylene, polyethylene glycol (PEG), DEA, TEA and MEA chemicals, sodium lauryl sulfate (often in toothpaste), and synthetic colors.
 Many of these are considered safe in the amounts per normal use.
 But what about their accumulation in soil and groundwater?
-Here at ECCFTL, we do not bring any products with these chemicals onto the land, the simplest way to avoid indiscriminate killing of beneficial organisms.
+Here at the Preserve, we do not bring any products with these chemicals onto the land, as we find this the simplest way to avoid indiscriminate killing of beneficial organisms.

 Of course there are dozens and dozens of other chemicals to avoid, but the point of this web page is to alert readers of the topic, generally, and to encourage further self-education.
 Recommended sources beyond the links above: